How to Teach Your Child the Alphabet: 12 Simple Tips - Baby Chick

 Every child learns differently!
 Some people learn best by touching objects, while others prefer watching and imitating.
 Some people learn best by moving or listening to verbal instructions.
 Combining these strategies is called multi-sensory learning.

-1. Choose Easier Sounds to Learn
+1. Start With Easier Letter Sounds

 alphabet flashcards

 There are many sequences for introducing letters and sounds, but you may want to consider what sounds your child can already pronounce.
-What sounds are your child the most familiar with?
+What sounds is your child most familiar with?
 You may also want to start with sounds heard in a letter’s name (for example, the sound for the letter Z is heard in the letter’s name), and the uppercase and lowercase look similar.
 Flashcards are a great way to introduce a new letter and sound to your little one.

-2. Tracing Letters!
+2. Tracing Letters

 Sand Paper Letters

-3. Use Pipe Cleaners
+3. Use Pipe Cleaners for Letter Formation

 Pipe cleaners are a fun way to practice letter formation and fine motor practice!

-4. Sing Songs About the Alphabet
+4. Sing Alphabet Songs

 5. Sandpaper Letters